 Naming and dating

 Clearly, the Paleolithic sculptor who made this small figurine would never have named it the Venus of Willendorf.
 Venus was the name of the Roman goddess of love and ideal beauty.
-When discovered outside the Austrian village of Willendorf, scholars mistakenly assumed that this figure was likewise a goddess of love and beauty.
+When discovered outside the Austrian village of Willendorf, scholars mistakenly assumed that this figure was likewise a goddess of love and beauty (for more on the name, read JT Thomas, The Cousins of Sarah Baartman: Anthropology, Race, and the ‘Curvaceous’ Venuses of the Ice Age).
 There is absolutely no evidence though that the Venus of Willendorf shared a function similar to its classically inspired namesake.
 However incorrect the name may be, it has endured, and tells us more about those who found her than those who made her.

 Dating too can be a problem, especially since Prehistoric art, by definition, has no written record.
 In fact, the definition of the word prehistoric is that written language did not yet exist, so the creator of the Venus of Willendorf could not have incised “Bob made this in the year 24,000 B.C.E.” on the back.
 In addition, stone artifacts present a special problem since we are interested in the date that the stone was carved, not the date of the material itself.
 Despite these hurdles, art historians and archaeologist attempt to establish dates for prehistoric finds through two processes.
 The first is called relative dating and the second involves an examination of the stratification of an object’s discovery.